-#OnThisDay 14 September 1801 John Macarthur was arrested following a duel with his superior officer, Captain Robert Paterson.
+#OnThisDay 14 September 1801 John Macarthur was arrested following a duel with his superior officer, Lieutenant Colonel William Paterson.
 Governor King sent Macarthur back to England to face his court martial.
 Macarthur resigned his commission and returned to NSW after a period of four years with plans to develop the wool industry.
 He had the backing of the Colonial Secretary, Lord Camden, and a grant of 5000 acres, which he claimed at Cowpastures and named Camden Park.

 - See entry in Colonial Secretay's Papers under John Macarthur